luciamartinf/Landmarks_generator/README.md

 reference points for further shape analysis.
 TpsDIG (Rohlf, F. J. 2006) is a software tool designed for digitizing landmarks directly from digital images and obtaining the coordinates.
-However, landmarks representing specific anatomical points are manually placed on the images using tpsDIG by clicking on the specific points.
+However, landmarks representing specific anatomical points are manually placed on the images using tpsDIG or other tools by clicking on the specific points.

 Biologists and entomologists typically need to perform this manual landmarking procedure on hundreds to thousands of photographs, which can be tedious, labor-intensive, error- prone, and time-consuming.
-To address this, our objective is to develop a shape predictor model that can extract the coordinates of the most important landmarks needed for shape analysis of biological structures.
+To address this, our objective is to develop a shape predictor algorithm to yield species specific models capable of extracting the coordinates of the fixed landmarks needed for shape analysis of biological structures.

 ## Usage Examples: